lubieniebieski/lubieniebieski.github.com/content/posts/2020/2020-01-25-workspace-2020/index.md

 {{< image src="20200121_P1211669-lubieniebieskipl-1.jpg">}}

-I love this one --- it's a beautiful **[Blue Snowball][8]** in a... blue colour.
-I bought it mostly because of the colour, but for the number of remote calls I do every day --- I think it's worth the investment.
+I love this one --- it's a beautiful **[Blue Snowball][8]** in a... blue color.
+I bought it mostly because of the color, but for the number of remote calls I do every day --- I think it's worth the investment.
 The microphone is mounted on a **[Rode PSA1][9]** arm and is one of the things that allows me to keep the desk tidy.

 ### External camera

 {{< image src="20200121_P1211670-lubieniebieskipl-1.jpg">}}

 As I mentioned, I do a lot of Meet/Zoom/Slack calls every day, so it's important for me to have a decent Audio/Video setup.
-In addition to the Blue microphone described earlier, I use a **Logitech C920** webcam which offers nice quality and allows me to get a better angle than using a camera available on my Macbook.
+In addition to the Blue microphone described earlier, I use a **Logitech C920** webcam which offers nice quality and allows me to get a better angle than using a camera available on my MacBook.

 ### Phone

 **iPhone 6s** --- it works!
 I don't rely heavily on the phone so I don't need to upgrade it every year.
 However, I'm going to switch it as soon as iPhones will get the USB-C type connector.
 I love the photo quality of the iPhone 11, but the Lighting port was a dealbreaker last year.

-I use a stand for the phone which also holds the **Apple Watch** charger and allows me to charge the devices when I work at the desk and helps me to keep the cables organised.
+I use a stand for the phone which also holds the **Apple Watch** charger and allows me to charge the devices when I work at the desk and helps me to keep the cables organized.

 ## The Desk